 The above results depend on the assumptions (economic and demographic) generated under an actuarial study.
-Therefore, if a 0.5% higher discount rate had been applied, then the total liability would have been lower by approximately 7.7%.
-If salary increase assumption by 0.5% had been used, then the total liability would have been higher by approximately 7%.
+Therefore, if a 0.5% higher discount rate had been applied, then the total liability would have been lower by approximately 7.6%.
+If salary increase assumption by 0.5% higher had been used, then the total liability would have been higher by approximately 7%.
+If a 0.5% lower discount rate had been applied, then the total liability would have been higher by approximately 8.4%.
+If salary increase assumption by 0.5% lower had been used, then the total liability would have been lower by approximately 6.4%.